-Texas has a reputation for many things: namely for being big, cheap and friendly.
-In fact, these widely-held beliefs are, in part, the reason why Texas’s major metros are the fastest growing cities in the U.S. The Lone Star State is one of the few places where the financial crisis of 2008 seemed to graze over, so it’s hardly surprising that young professionals are flocking south.
-Not to mention the cost of living in a Texan city like Dallas puts other major cities to shame.
-(Have you seen the gorgeous townhomes for rent in Dallas and their insanely low rents?)
+Texas has a reputation for many things.
+Namely for being big, cheap and friendly (And of course, the San Antonio urban legends.)
+In fact, these widely-held beliefs are, in part, the reason why Texas’s major metros are the fastest growing cities in the U.S. The Lone Star State is one of the few places where the financial crisis of 2008 seemed to graze over.
+So it’s hardly surprising that young professionals are flocking south.
 But is Texas currently flooding with young families, as the Internet would have us believe?
 And precisely how cheap is “cheap”?
 The answers might surprise you.
 Here are five myths about living in Texas you probably believe.

-This one is a bit of a double-edged sword because while true in many senses, it’s Texas’s famed “more bang for your buck” lifestyle that could ultimately be driving up prices.
-Let’s walk through the specifics.
+This is a bit of a double-edged sword.
+Because while true in many senses, it’s Texas’s famed “more bang for your buck” lifestyle that could ultimately be driving up prices.
+Let’s walk through the specifics of living in Texas.

 You might start packing your bags immediately after you hear this: Texas is one of seven states that don’t charge an income tax.
 Depending on where you stand in your tax brackets, it could be putting a lot of extra pennies in your pocket.
 Sounds amazing, right?
 Well, not so fast.
 It turns out that Texas’s property taxes are pretty hefty.
 In fact, Texas comes in sixth place for the highest property tax in the country.
-For renters (a growing population, according to a recent report), who often shoulder their landlord’s burdens, this means higher rent.
+And that means higher rent.
 Which brings us to the main point:

-Wondering just how fast rents are rising in Texas?
+Wondering just how fast rents are rising for living in Texas?
 Enough to land both Austin and Houston on the list of top 10 metropolitan areas that had the highest rent increases last year.
-Not too far down the list of cities with rising rents: San Antonio and Dallas-Fort Worth.
+Not too far down the list of cities with rising rents: San Antonio (yes, even with or maybe because of San Antonio’s urban legends) and Dallas-Fort Worth.
 And at least for the capital city, experts suspect residents will suffer through another spike in 2016, by as much as 5 to 6 percent.
 It’s unsurprisingly unsettling for both new and current residents.